nyaxt/webpackage/draft-yasskin-http-origin-signed-responses.md

 to retrieve an updated OCSP from the original server.
 {:#force-fetch}

+CNOTE Chrome ToT currently does not implement OCSP verification.

 This algorithm also accepts an `allResponseHeaders` flag, which insists that there are no non-significant response header fields in the exchange.